kennyfs/Notes/2024_Fall/HTML.md

 Therefore, the uniform blending is better than the average of $g_t$.

 This can also be interpreted as:
-(expected performance of randomly choose one hypothesis)
+(expected performance of randomly choosing one hypothesis)
 = (expected deviation to consensus)
 \+ (performance of consensus).

 * performance of consensus: **bias**
 * expected deviation to consensus: **variance**

-uniform blending reduces variance for more stable performance.
+Uniform blending reduces variance for more stable performance.

 HTML week 12
 ===